-This is an excerpt from Wake Up: The Morning Routine That Will Change Your Life by Jeff Finley.
+This is an excerpt from my book Wake Up: The Morning Routine That Will Change Your Life.

-This is an excerpt from Wake Up: The Morning Routine That Will Change Your Life by Jeff Finley.
+This is an excerpt from my book Wake Up: The Morning Routine That Will Change Your Life.

 I’m writing these words at 5:51 a.m., which is earlier than I typically wake up.
 I couldn’t get back to sleep so I decided to stay up and write my book’s first page.
 This is what can happen when you wake up early, before everyone else, to focus on your own personal development.